crisnaIITD/make-graphitics/README.md

 Note that differenct structures can be combined into one simulation object with `Combine`.
 Also coordinates can be manipulated before writing to a lammps file.
 An examploe of this is shown in `peel_sim.py`.

+# Error running conda yml script?
+The packages required are not in the conda repository (for your conda).
+You could try searching for required packages.
+For example try "conda search pyyaml | grep 5.1.1"
+Here is my terminal output:

+(base) [krishna@fedora bin]$ conda search pyyaml | grep 5.1.1
+Retrying (Retry(total=2, connect=None, read=None, redirect=None, status=None)) after connection broken by 'ProxyError('Cannot connect to proxy.', TimeoutError('timed out'))': /pkgs/r/linux-64/repodata.json

+pyyaml                         5.1.1  py27h516909a_0  conda-forge
+pyyaml                         5.1.1  py27h7b6447c_0  pkgs/main
+pyyaml                         5.1.1  py36h516909a_0  conda-forge
+pyyaml                         5.1.1  py36h7b6447c_0  pkgs/main
+pyyaml                         5.1.1  py37h516909a_0  conda-forge
+pyyaml                         5.1.1  py37h7b6447c_0  pkgs/main

+This package requires pyyaml==5.1.1=py27h1de35cc_0 which is clearly not available in my conda too.
+The closest is either py27h516909a_0 or py27h7b6447c_0.
+Edit the yml file accordingly for missing packages and try again.
+Worked for me.
+I wouldn't expect any major difference between the two packages (recommended in the yml file and the one I found).
+Still be aware of what you're doing.

 # Citing

 The work contained here has been published in some of my own papers e.g.